3rd July, 2024

 Some checks are fairly straightforward and can be carried out visually by your team.
 Other more detailed inspections and services can involve internal inspections and even discharge of the extinguisher.
 This may need to be carried out by someone outside your business, for example by a competent technician.

-Monthly inspections can usually be carried out in-house by a member of your team.
+Monthly fire extinguisher inspections can usually be carried out in-house by a member of your team.
 Checking extinguishers can be part of your regular fire safety procedures, along with checking access routes and testing your alarm.

-You should check:
+You should check that:

-You can visually check extinguishers have not been used or damaged since the last inspection.
-Check the pin and tamper seal, along with looking for obvious signs of damage.
-In some cases, you might want to do this more often than monthly, especially in changing work environments like construction sites, or in heavy traffic areas like warehouses or factories.
+In some cases, you might want to do this more often than monthly, especially in changing work environments like construction sites, or in heavy-traffic areas like warehouses or factories.

 And what if you do find an extinguisher has been damaged or used?
-Well, damage can break the extinguisher, and a loss of pressure could also mean the extinguishers fails to work when you need it.
-So if you spot signs of a problem, make sure you get the extinguisher checked by a competent extinguisher engineer, who can repair or replace it if necessary.
+Well, damage can break the extinguisher, and a loss of pressure could also mean the extinguisher fails to work when you need it.
+So if you spot signs of a problem, make sure you get the extinguisher checked by a competent fire extinguisher engineer, who can repair or replace it if necessary.

 Most extinguishers need annual servicing to be carried out by a competent extinguisher engineer.
 This is a much more detailed inspection than your monthly checks.